 Princeton Histories Fund

-The Princeton Histories Fund, which operated from 2016 to 2019, was designed to support the exploration of “aspects of Princeton’s history that have been forgotten, overlooked, subordinated, or suppressed.”
-The goal of this initiative was to encourage a deeper and more nuanced engagement with our institutional history and to explore the legacies of that history at Princeton and beyond.
-Examples of funded projects include the Princeton LGBTQIA Oral History Project and production of a series of plays based on material from the Princeton and Slavery Project at the McCarter Theatre.
+The Princeton Histories Fund supports the exploration of “aspects of Princeton’s history that have been forgotten, overlooked, subordinated, or suppressed.”
+The fund encourages a deeper and more nuanced engagement with our institutional history and exploration of the legacies of that history at Princeton and beyond.

 Sis!
 Boom!
 Ah!